BlacAc3/Loan-Service-API/README.md

 ```

 #### 2. Run Docker Image:
-The project will run in the background at `localhost:8000`, add the `-d` tag to run in background.
-Replace ` --name loan-service ` to your preferred container name if the former is already in use, E.g - ` --name loan-service2 `.
+The project will run in the background at `localhost:8000`, add the `-d` tag to run in the background.
+Replace ` --name loan-service ` with your preferred container name if the former is already in use, e.g. - ` --name loan-service2 `.
 ```bash
 docker run --name loan-service -p 8000:8000 loan-service
 ```